 Finally, I’ll wear a wool hat and gloves (maybe two pairs if it’s really cold) and a balaclava or neck warmer.

 Here is a typical winter hiking outfit for women:

 - Down jacket

 Over the years I’ve tested a lot of different women’s hiking clothing from a wide variety of brands.
 Here are my all-time favorite pieces.

 For most of my hiking life, I’ve worn synthetic hiking shirts.
 They’re quick-drying and inexpensive.
 However, two years ago I started hiking in merino wool hiking shirts and now they’re what I wear exclusively.
 I’m a pretty sweaty person and merino wool dries faster than synthetic materials.
-High quality merino wool is also odor resistant, durable and comfortable.
+High-quality merino wool is also odour resistant, durable and comfortable.

 My favourite merino wool hiking shirt is the Icebreaker BodyfitZone Merino 150 Zone Short Sleeve (merino blend) and Icebreaker Merino Tech Lite II Short Sleeve T-Shirt (100% merino).

 My favorite synthetic hiking shirt is the Lululemon Swiftly Tech 2.0 T-Shirt and